 Aloysius’ health was so poor that he received Holy Viaticum and Extreme Unction on several occasions.
 Even though Aloysius was still ill from his kidney disease, he insisted being allowed to assist with the sick and he served in a hospital during the plague of 1587 in Milan.
 In time, he fell victim to the dreaded disease himself, and died at the age of 23, after receiving the last rites from Saint Robert Bellarmine, who later wrote the Life of Saint Aloysius.

 It was revealed to him that he would pass on the Octave of Corpus Christi, and though he appeared much better in the days preceding the Feast, Saint Aloysius Gonzaga did, in fact, die on the Octave of Corpus Christi, June 21st, 1591.
 This young man, a patron to all young people, was beatified in 1621 and declared a saint in 1725.
 Aloysius’ relics are buried under the altar of Saint Ignatius Church, Rome.

 Who would serve as a better example or be a good patron saint for young people if not St Aloysius?
 Who would make a good advocate and intercessor for young people and their prayers in Heaven?
 This young saint is a model for all Catholic youth.
-He was filled with a love for God, remorse for his sins, and a desire for purity of mind, body, and heart.
+He was filled with a love of God, remorse for his sins, and a desire for purity of mind, body, and heart.

 Our youth face the same kinds of challenges such as peer pressure, struggles with remaining pure, and difficulties in choosing and pursuing a vocation that Saint Aloysius did.
 Saint Aloysius Gonzaga is a wonderful example.
 Despite being among very rough and impure people, and despite many arguments from his parents, he maintained a pure heart and became a Jesuit priest.